pjn51/brainweb-2/Topics/Yugoslavia.md

+---
+aliases: [Yugoslavian, Yugoslav]
+---
 # Yugoslavia
 ---
 Yugoslavia was a country in southeast Europe.
 Its breakup coined the term "Balkanization."Before its collapse, it operated on a unique economic system based around the cooperative model.
+Fundamentally, [[Yugoslavia attempted market socialism]].